Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 # An alternative way of getting data from `<Home/>` to `<PlusMenu/>`

-The following would have been a bit more elegant perhaps but no less long than the solution I actually employed:
 Instead of passing data from `<Home/>` to `<PlusMenu/>` first by sending that data via a React context hook to a page component and from there via props to `<NavigationBar/>` and from there via props to `<PlusMenu/>`